Rafsan0Z/MKS22X-Things/README.md

 10. Modify the setup to change the ball creation.
 Create half as one of the subclasses, and the other half should be the other subclass.

 ------------------------------------------------------------Credits----------------------------------------------------------------

  Theodore: made balls move and bounce and have different speeds. added first rock image. made living rocks stretch when they moved.
  <br>Rafsan: I completed ball move method, fixed mistakes and added aliens (which were later deleted).
 Added Collideables and made proper changes in the setup.
 Fixed merge problems and bugs</br>
  Ball: Rafsan and Theodore

  Sharon: I worked on the display method for Rock and made simple and complex shapes.
 And then I modified the constructor and   display method to randomly pick which of the three to show for a certain rock.
+ Jackson: Worked on the movement of the rocks, and added 3 different modes of movement for the rock: square, sine wave, and semicircle
  Rock: Jackson and Sharon